aneeshdurg/JRepl/README.md

 # JRepl
-Jrepl - A read-eval-print-loop for Java (See about.txt)
+Jrepl - A read-eval-print-loop for Java

-JREPLv.1.0 - A READ-EVAL-PRINT-LOOP FOR JAVA

 Why?